soumyadeep2002ss/Realtime-Canvas/README.md

 # Realtime-Canvas
 This is a collaborative whiteboard that allows real-time communication through sockets.
 It was built using React.js and Node js.
-Users can share a room and draw on canvas which will be updated on every user's screen in real time.
+Users can share a room and draw on canvas which will be updated on every user's screen in real time.😉Even it is faster than Google Jamboard.